-- Some entities issue their integrated or annual reports at the same time as their results announcements, while other entities' integrated or annual reports only follow later on. - Some entities issue a single document (i.e. bound together with the audited financial statements), while others issue two or more documents comprising the entities' annual reporting to stakeholders.
+- Some entities title their reports "integrated reports", while others refer to "integrated annual reports" or "annual reports". - Some entities include the full annual financial statements in their integrated or annual reports, while others only present summaries of those annual financial statements. - Some entities issue their integrated or annual reports at the same time as their results announcements, while other entities' integrated or annual reports only follow later on. - Some entities issue a single document (i.e. bound together with the audited financial statements), while others issue two or more documents comprising the entities' annual reporting to stakeholders.